pavelnikishkin/aptamer_search/README.md

-# aptamer_search

-🧬 Nanopore Aptamer Discovery Using Machine Learning This project presents a reproducible pipeline for processing nanopore sequencing data to identify candidate aptamers using clustering and machine learning techniques.
+# 🧬 Nanopore Aptamer Discovery Using Machine Learning

+This repository contains the implementation of a pipeline for detecting aptamer candidates from raw nanopore sequencing data using clustering algorithms and transformer-based embeddings.
-Key features:

-FASTQ parsing and primer-based aptamer extraction

-Sequence clustering with isONclust and HDBSCAN

-Embedding generation using the Nucleotide Transformer

-Cluster quality evaluation (alignment score, entropy, outlier ratio)

-Multiple sequence alignment and visualization (Clustal Omega + Jalview)

-Final aptamer extraction with lab-tested results for SARS-CoV-2 spike protein

-The entire pipeline is implemented in Python 3.10 using Jupyter Notebooks and open-source bioinformatics tools.
+The study focuses on the identification of aptamers targeting the SARS-CoV-2 spike protein, based on data generated through **nanopore sequencing** and processed with modern **bioinformatics** and **machine learning** tools.

+---

+## 🔍 Overview

+The pipeline performs the following steps:

+1. **Parsing FASTQ files** with raw sequencing reads.
+2. **Filtering reads** based on known primer sequences.
+3. **Clustering sequences** using `isONclust` and optionally `HDBSCAN` on learned embeddings.
+4. **Generating embeddings** using the pre-trained `Nucleotide Transformer` model.
+5. **Evaluating clusters** with metrics such as alignment score, entropy, and outlier ratio.
+6. **Extracting aptamer candidates** based on high-consistency clusters.
+7. **Visualizing alignments** with Clustal Omega and Jalview.

+All steps are implemented in a reproducible Jupyter Notebook and optimized for GPU acceleration where possible.

+---

+## 🗂️ Repository Structure

+├── datasets/
+│ ├── sample1.fastq
+│ ├── sample2.fastq
+│ ├── sample3.fastq
+│ └── sample4.fastq
+│
+├── pipeline/
+│ └── aptamer_search.ipynb
+│
+├── README.md